 - 20. To investigate complaints in terms of the Council's whistleblowing procedures. - 21.
-To have access at any time to any Council premises, offices or premises of contractors for the purposes of inspecting all documents and interviewing staff (either employed or contracted) in pursuit of the examination, verification or inspection of any system operated by the Council or any department thereof and to require the production of any information in whatever form including disclosure under the Data Protection Act and to implement changes arising therefrom. - 22 Undertake any acquisition, disposal, lease etc. of property or land on the basis of terms recommended by the Executive Director (Place) subject to compliance with the terms of the Council's Scheme of Administration and Standing Orders relating to Contracts. - 23.
-Acquire former Council houses or properties within Housing Action or Regeneration Areas upon terms agreed by the District Valuer, or at the Home Report Valuation. - 24.
-Authorise the amount of Home Loss Payment and Disturbance Allowance in respect of eligible properties, on terms recommended by the District Valuer. - 25.
-Set and revise periodically all fees for legal services. - 26.
+To have access at any time to any Council premises, offices or premises of contractors for the purposes of inspecting all documents and interviewing staff (either employed or contracted) in pursuit of the examination, verification or inspection of any system operated by the Council or any department thereof and to require the production of any information in whatever form including disclosure under the Data Protection Act and to implement changes arising therefrom. - 22.
+Undertake any acquisition, disposal, lease etc. of property or land on the basis of terms recommended by the Head of Service (Physical Environment) subject to compliance with the terms of the Council's Scheme of Administration and Standing Orders relating to Contracts. - 23.
+Acquire former Council houses or properties within Housing Action or Regeneration Areas upon terms agreed by the District Valuer, or at the Home Report Valuation.. - 24.
+Issue Offers of Notices of Refusal and pursue recovery of discount under the Right to Buy provisions of the Housing Acts. - 25.
+Authorise the amount of Home Loss Payment and Disturbance Allowance in respect of eligible properties, on terms recommended by the District Valuer. - 26.
+Pursue recovery of discount under the Right to Buy Provisions of the Housing Acts. - 27.
+Set and revise periodically all fees for legal services. - 28.
 Formation, acquisition and dissolution of companies, whether limited by guarantee or shares, Scottish Charitable Incorporated Organisation, Trusts, Partnerships or Limited Liability Partnerships or other legal body as required.
-Provided that this shall not include authority to form an offshore company for reasons of tax efficiency or avoidance.
+Provided that this shall not include authority to form an offshore company for reasons of tax efficiency or avoidance. - 29.
+To determine reviews lodged under the Freedom of Information (Scotland) Act 2002.